-FemTech Iindustry In Interactive Charts
+FemTech Industry in Interactive Charts

 FemTech Market Size, 2020-2025

 FemTech Analytics views FemTech as software, diagnostics, products and services that use technology to focus on women's health and wellness.
-The global FemTech Market Size accounted for $40.2 billion in 2020 and is projected to grow at an average CAGR of 13.3% from 2020 till 2025 to reach $75.1 billion.
+The global FemTech Market Size accounted for $40.2 billion in 2020 and is projected to grow at an average CAGR of 13.3% from 2020 until 2025 to reach $75.1 billion.
 Despite increasing interest in recent years, the industry remains underestimated and has high growth potential.

 Top 5 Countries by the Number of FemTech Companies, 2021